Looking for a highly addictive, enjoyable and healthy pastime that can be enjoyed by the whole family?

 The only word of warning you’ll need is how addictive the hobby can become.
 If you’re not afraid to be that weird friend who says “I’m just ducking over here for a moment” whilst stealthily glancing at your phone during lunch in a different neighbourhood, then you’ve got nothing to lose!

-The website can be found at: www.geocaching.com and the Apps available in both free (Geocaching Intro) and premium ($12.99 for 3 months if you become a die-hard enthusiast) however plenty of people GeoCache solely using the free App.
+The website can be found at: www.geocaching.com and the app is available on Android and IOS in both Free (Geocaching Intro) and Premium (however plenty of people GeoCache solely using the free app).
 To make the experience authentic, sign up for free on the website for your own username, and don’t forget to log that you’ve found the find with a pleasant: “TFTC” (Thank-you For The Cache).